rohitsingh119cs/ImageFromURL/README.md

 ***python downloadimage.py***
 And rest the script will do work for you :)

-It will download all the images file inside the download folder which it automatically created on script start.
+It will download all the images file inside the download folder which automatically creates on script start.